aklump/web_package/README.md

 * `1.0-dev` (missing micro digit, don't use `-dev` or add a micro digit.)

 ## About Version Incrementing
-### Example 1: `(prefix-)major.minor.micro`
+### Example 1:
-    $ bump v

-    Version: 7.x-0.0.1

-    $ bump micro
-    Version bumped from 7.x-0.0.1 to 7.x-0.0.2
-    $ bump minor
-    Version bumped from 7.x-0.0.1 to 7.x-0.1
-    $ bump major
-    Version bumped from 7.x-0.0.1 to 7.x-1.0
+    micro: 0.0.1 --> 0.0.2
+    minor: 0.0.1 --> 0.1
+    major: 0.0.1 --> 1.0

-### Example 2: `(prefix-)major.minor(micro_prefix)micro`
+### Example 2:
-The key difference to notice is that when you `bump minor` in this schema, it simply drops the `(micro_prefix)micro` and doesn _not_ increment the minor value.
+The key difference to notice is that when you `bump minor` in this schema, it simply drops the micro prefix and the micro values and does _not_ increment the minor value.
+Also if you `bump major` it will carry over the micro_prefix for you automatically and set the micro value to 1.

-    $ bump v

-    Version: 7.x-1.0-rc1

-    $ bump micro
-    Version bumped from 7.x-1.0-rc1 to 7.x-1.0-rc2
-    $ bump minor
-    Version bumped from 7.x-1.0-rc1 to 7.x-1.0
-    $ bump major
-    Version bumped from 7.x-1.0-rc1 to 7.x-2.0
+    micro: 7.x-1.0-rc7 --> 7.x-1.0-rc8
+    minor: 7.x-1.0-rc7 --> 7.x-1.0
+    major: 7.x-1.0-rc7 --> 7.x-2.0-rc1

 ###Testing A Version Schema